 Freshman

-Fall lec lab sem.hrs
+Fall lec la b em.hrs

 CHGN121 PRINCIPLES OF CHEMISTRY I 4.0

 MATH111 CALCULUS FOR SCIENTISTS AND ENGINEERS I 4.0

 EBGN201 PRINCIPLES OF ECONOMICS 3.0

 HASS100 NATURE AND HUMAN VALUES 4.0

 CSM101 FRESHMAN SUCCESS SEMINAR 0.5

-PAGN Elective PHYSICAL ACTIVITY ELECTIVE 0.5
+PAGN PHYSICAL ACTIVITY ELECTIVE 0.5

+Elective

 16.0

-Spring lec lab sem.hrs
+Spring lec labem.hrs

-MATH112 CALCULUS FOR SCIENTISTS AND ENGINEERS II 4.0
+Spring MATH112 CALCULUS FOR SCIENTISTS AND ENGINEERS II lec labem.hrs 4.0

-EDNS151 INTRODUCTION TO DESIGN 3.0

-PHGN100 PHYSICS I - MECHANICS 4.5

-DIST SCI Distributed Science Requirement 4.0
+. • lec

+MATH112 AND ENGINEERS II lec 4.0

-PAGN PHYSICAL ACTIVITY ELECTIVE 0.5 Elective
+PAGN PHYSICAL ACTIVITY ELECTIVE 0.5

+Elective

+16.0

-- \ For scheduling purposes, registration in combinations of GEGN101, CBEN110, HASS100, EBGN201, MATH201, CSCI101, and EDNS151 will vary between the fall and spring semesters.
-Students admitted with acceptable advanced placement credits will be registered in accordance with their advanced placement status. - \\ Completion of EDNS155 in lieu of EDNS151 is by permission only and does not alter the total hours required for completion of the degree.
+- For scheduling purposes, registration in combinations of GEGN101, CBEN110, HASS100, EBGN201, MATH201, CSCI101, and EDNS151 will vary between the fall and spring semesters.
+Students admitted with acceptable advanced placement credits will be registered in accordance with their advanced placement status. - Completion of EDNS155 in lieu of EDNS151 is by permission only and does not alter the total hours required for completion of the degree.